Skip to main content

 The Exit Algorithm: How AI Optimizes the Final Mile of Value Creation

-Consider the stakes: A $500 million exit at 12x EBITDA versus 14x represents $80 million in additional proceeds.
-Multiply that across a portfolio where timing and positioning could impact valuations by 15-20%, and the difference between median and upper-quartile performance becomes clearer.
-The exit isn't just the final transaction; it's where years of value creation either crystallize or evaporate.
+Consider the stakes: a $500 million exit at 12x EBITDA versus 14x represents $80 million in additional proceeds.
+Multiply that across a portfolio where timing and positioning could impact valuations by 15–20%, and the difference between median and upper-quartile performance becomes clearer.

 Reading the signals that predict peak valuations